secblc/Blind-Croupier-Documentation/White Paper.md

 The top Investor (considering ETH spend by the end of Period 25) will (in addition to the above bonuses) receive a unique Videopoker installation.
 We will offer this installation to no other customers until the platform is released.
 This is a great opportunity be first to to enter the transparent online gambling market.
 Videopoker is platform for MainNet release in September 2017 (beta is available right now).

-* *If the winner fails to contact us for verification and getting the award within 14 days from the end of Period 25, the bonus will be offered to the next Investor in the Top table until we are able to verify him.
-We reseve the right of the winner to give/sell the privileges gained to the third parties, but not earlier than the verification occurs. *
+*If the winner fails to contact us for verification and getting the award within 14 days from the end of Period 25, the bonus will be offered to the next Investor in the Top table until we are able to verify him.
+We reseve the right of the winner to give/sell the privileges gained to the third parties, but not earlier than the verification occurs.*

 ## Token Distribution

 **Emission:** The total amount of WIN Tokens emitted is 500,000,000 WIN.
-There will be no further emitssion.
+There will be no further emission.
-*All unsold tokens (if any) are destroyed at the end of the period *
+*All unsold tokens (if any) are destroyed at the end of the period*

-**Token Price:**Starting price *(Period 1)* 1 WIN = $0.1.
+**Token Price:** Starting price *(Period 1)* 1 WIN = $0.1.
 In each new period, the price is increased by 0.7% from the price in the previous period.
-* If 20% of more of tokens were destoyed in the period, then the price is maintained at the same level **
+*If 20% of more of tokens were destoyed in the period, then the price is maintained at the same level*

 | Period  | Price | Offer | Demand  | Tokens Burnt % |
 |---|:-:|---|---|---|